-In registration, Battery Storage Units will be required to register as part of a Trading Site so that nonfirm quantities can be settled correctly with respect to their allocated Firm Access Quantity as per other generator units.
+- In registration, Battery Storage Units will be required to register as part of a Trading Site so that nonfirm quantities can be settled correctly with respect to their allocated Firm Access Quantity as per other generator units. - In Commercial Offer Data (COD), new fields will be created to give the control centres information on whether Physical Notifications submitted breach the unit's operational MWh storage limits.
+Forecast Minimum Stable Generation will be mandated to be entered as zero to reflect the fact that these units can traverse through zero.

-- In Commercial Offer Data, new fields will be created to give the control centres information on whether Physical Notifications submitted breach the unit's MWh storage limits.
-Forecast Minimum Stable Generation will be mandated to be entered as zero to reflect the fact that these units can traverse through zero. - In Technical Offer Data, some fields will be used for both Pumped Storage Units and Battery Storage Units - The description of Charging Mode will no longer be required for Battery Storage Units as it will no longer be necessary to be able to differentiate between the treatment of battery units while charging or discharging under the Trading and Settlement Code. - The application of Loss Factors and the Testing Charge will be applied to Battery Storage Units as for Interconnector Units to account for negative meter volumes. - The Imbalance Charge and Uninstructed Imbalance Charge will be applied to Battery Storage Units as they are for other generator units while charging and discharging.
+- In Technical Offer Data (TOD), field names will be used for both Pumped Storage Units and Battery Storage Units where appropriate.
+The list of TOD fields applicable will be updated to reflect the technical characteristics of Battery Storage Units. - The description of Charging Mode will no longer be required for Battery Storage Units as it will no longer be necessary to be able to differentiate between the treatment of battery units while charging or discharging under the Trading and Settlement Code. - All actions on Battery Storage Units will be SO flagged.
+This is to handle the fact that these units will primarily be scheduled and dispatched to follow PNs, and dispatch decisions away from PNs will be made for system reasons, not based on price.
+The implications of this are that actions on these units will initially be flagged out of pricing.
+They may be tagged back into pricing through the Net Imbalance Volume (NIV) tag, but the price used will be capped by the Price of the Marginal Energy Action (PMEA).
+The SO flag will also ensure that these units are always settled using Complex COD. - The Imbalance Charge and Uninstructed Imbalance Charge will be applied to Battery Storage Units as they are for other generator units while charging and discharging.
 This reflects the fact that, unlike Pumped Storage Units, Battery Storage Units can control the level to which they consume power when dispatched to charge.
-This also complies with regulatory requirements for Balance Responsible Parties (under the EU's Clean Energy Package (CEP), Energy Balancing Guidelines (EBGL), and Imbalance Settlement Harmonisation Proposal methodology (ISHP)). - The Outturn Minimum Output will be used as a floor value in the calculation of Accepted Offer Quantities, ensuring that a unit isn't compensated for volumes it is not capable of importing (e.g. as it is already fully charged), mirroring the current use of Outturn Availability Quantity in the calculation of Accepted Bid Quantities. - Dispatch Instructions and Instruction Profiling logic will be updated as GOOP instructions will not be used for Battery Storage Units, and ramp rates will apply between the Registered Minimum Output and zero as well as between the Minimum Stable Generation and the Registered Capacity.
+This also complies with regulatory requirements for Balance Responsible Parties (under the EU's Clean Energy Package (CEP), Energy Balancing Guidelines (EBGL), and Imbalance Settlement Harmonisation Proposal methodology (ISHP)). - The application of the Testing Charge will be applied to Battery Storage Units as for Interconnector Units to account for negative meter volumes. - Dispatch Instructions and Instruction Profiling logic will be updated as GOOP instructions will not be used for Battery Storage Units, and ramp rates will apply between the Registered Minimum Output and zero as well as between the Minimum Stable Generation and the Registered Capacity.
 Instruction Profiling will use the same logic for charging and discharging.